 Our research could have other aspects taken into consideration that were not highlighted in this manuscript.
 For example, future research could evaluate the algorithms' security strength against malware or viruses, including resistance to more advanced attacks.
 Such advanced attacks include side-channel attacks or attacks include the ability of power consumption of cryptographic operations to reveal information about the key or the text (24).
-Asymmetric systems also exceed symmetric cryptographic systems in certain contexts.
+Asymmetric systems also exceed symmetric cryptographic systems in certain contexts such as digital signatures or secure email communication (6).
 All experiments in this paper were done using symmetric encryption algorithms.
 While symmetric systems are generally faster, asymmetric algorithms are generally more secure (4).
 Thus, future studies of asymmetric systems would provide more context in this field.
 Another consideration is investigating the algorithms' performance in resource-constrained environments, such as Internet of Things (IoT) devices or embedded systems.
 This could provide valuable insights for practical applications like smart home devices, wearable technology, and automotive systems (25).
 Additionally, future research could examine other algorithms beyond the three we tested.
-There are reasons as to why some weren’t tested.
-One of the biggest reasons was that all-tested algorithms were symmetric algorithms, while asymmetric algorithms like RSA, ECC, DSA were not tested (4,5).
-Testing similar algorithms was the goal, and straying away by picking asymmetric would not be ideal.
-Another reason was the key sizes.
-Lower or larger key sizes can cause slower encryption/decryption time, but also not be around the ideal standard of 128-bit key sizes, like the algorithms RSA, DES/3DES, and ECC that have key sizes not around this ideal key size (4).
+While this study focused on symmetric algorithms, future research could explore the performance of asymmetric algorithms such as RSA, ECC, and DSA.
+These algorithms have different key sizes and operational characteristics that could provide valuable insights into their efficiency and security in various contexts (4, 5).
+For instance, RSA and ECC utilize larger key sizes, which may impact encryption and decryption times differently compared to the symmetric algorithms tested in this study (4).
+Investigating these algorithms could enhance our understanding of their performance trade-offs and inform best practices for their implementation in real-world applications.
+Future experiments may utilize these algorithms for testing.
 Future experiments may utilize these algorithms for testing.
 Future work could also explore hybrid encryption approaches to combine the strengths of different algorithms.
 It would also be important to include real-world implementations in various programming languages and platforms, such as Python, Java, C++, and embedded systems like Arduino or Raspberry Pi (31,32).
 Lastly, future research can consider different types of data files.
 A video file is far more complex than a text file, for example, so there is a possibility that a certain algorithm may work better for such file types.

 We examined encryption algorithms due to their critical role in safeguarding digital data and were particularly interested in the role of speed in algorithm selection.
 We identified ChaCha20 as a standout performer in terms of speed for text files of various sizes.
-Moving forward, continued exploration of encryption techniques and their real-world applications will undoubtedly drive advancements in cybersecurity, ensuring a safer digital landscape for individuals and organizations alike.
+Moving forward, continued exploration of encryption techniques and their real-world applications will likely drive advancements in cybersecurity, ensuring a safer digital landscape for individuals and organizations alike.

 MATERIALS AND METHODS